Boggy Creek II: And the Legend Continues

-Boggy Creek II: And the Legend Continues is a 1984 American monster horror film written, directed by and starring Charles B. Pierce.
+Boggy Creek II: And the Legend Continues is a 1985 American monster horror film written, produced by, directed by, and starring Charles B. Pierce.
 It is the sequel to 1972's The Legend of Boggy Creek.
 Prior to the release of this film, an unofficial sequel to The Legend of Boggy Creek was made in 1977 titled Return to Boggy Creek.
 The "Big Creature" in the film was portrayed by Hollywood stuntman and bodyguard James Faubus Griffith.
 Unlike the original film, which was met with positive reviews, Boggy Creek II was largely panned by critics.

 Plot

-Dr. Brian Lockhart is a professor of Anthropology at the University of Arkansas.
-He receives a call from a sheriff, who reports sighting a Bigfoot-like creature in a remote town in southwestern Arkansas.
+Dr. Brian Lockhart is a professor of anthropology at the University of Arkansas.
+He receives a call from a sheriff, who reports sighting a Bigfoot-like creature near a remote town in southwestern Arkansas.
 Lockhart recruits the help of two of his students, Tim and Tanya, as well as Tanya's friend Leslie.